Prof. Dr. Abdeslam Badre

 Country of residence

-Gender & Youth Education Policies; Transformational Political Economy; & Media & Migration
+Gender, Youth & Higher Education Policies; Transformational Political Economy; & Media & Migration

 Policy Development in the fields of Gender & Youth Education; Professional Leadership; Transformational Political Economy; and the Media, especially in the context of Africa and the EU-Southern Mediterranean Cooperation

-Abdeslam Badre is a social scientist, with a strong research interest in Policy Development in the fields of Gender and Youth Education and Professional Leadership; Transformational Political Economy; Migration ; and the Media, especially in the context of Africa and the EU-Southern Mediterranean Cooperation.
-After completing his PhD at Mohammed V University of Rabat, Badre completed a Carnegie postdoctoral fellowship, at the University of North Carolina-Chapel, Hill in the USA in 2014; and a visiting post-doc fellowship at the United Nations University of Barcelona in 2015.
+Abdeslam Badre is a social scientist, with a strong research interest in Policy Development in the fields of Gender, Youth, and Higher Education and Professional Leadership; Transformational Political Economy; Migration ; and the Media, especially in the context of Africa and the EU-Southern Mediterranean Cooperation.
+After completing his PhD, Badre completed a Carnegie postdoctoral fellowship, at the University of North Carolina-Chapel, Hill in the USA in 2014; and a visiting post-doc fellowship at the United Nations University of Barcelona in 2015.

 Professionally, Badre has been a visiting researcher and professor at various international universities, including: Alfred University (New York-USA: 2006-2007); Monterey Institute for International Studies (California-USA: 2010); Aalborg University (Aalborg-Denmark: 2011); The Institute for Cultural Diplomacy (Berlin-Germany: 2012-2013); The Babeș-Bolyai University (Cluj-Romania: 2013-2014), the University of North Carolina at (Chapel Hill-USA: 2014), The United Nations University of Barcelona (Barcelona-Spain: 2015); and currently, he is a senior lecturer back at Mohammed V University of Rabat (Morocco).